csi-hamburg/HCHS-brain-states-RR/analysis/code/R/pipeline.md

 Desikan-Killiany, AAL-116, Harvard-Oxford, Power-264, Gordon-333, Glasser-360, Schaefer-100, Schaefer-200
 `

-We will further assume that white matter hyperintensity volumes (total, deep and periventricular) are available in [derivatives/WMH/cSVD.csv](./../../../derivatives/WMH/cSVD.csv).
+White matter hyperintensity volumes (total, deep and periventricular) are available in [derivatives/WMH/cSVD.csv](./../../../derivatives/WMH/cSVD_all.csv).

-Covariates age, gender and years of education are imported from [input/hchs.csv](./../../../input/hchs.csv).
+Covariates age, gender and years of education are imported from [input/hchs.csv](./../../../input/hchs_batch2.csv).

 # Brain state estimation
-k=5 discrete brain states are estimated by clustering BOLD-signals in brain activation space.
+k=5 discrete brain states were estimated by clustering BOLD-signals in brain activation space.
 We use the `kmeans` algorithm implemented in Matlab with the Pearson correlation as distance measure.
 The relevant code is given in [analysis/code/Matlab/clustering.m](./../Matlab/clustering.m).
 The script produces subject-specific estimates of fractional occupancies of five brain states, ordered by average fractional occupancy.
 These are saved as

 `
 ./analysis/derivatives/data/dFCmetrics~{design}~{atlas}~.dat